-They then had the option to submit a plan of action (POA), and they had no access to their funds or the affected listings until Amazon reached a decision.
+They then had the option to submit a This is a written account of how you int...
+More, and they had no access to their funds or the affected listings until Amazon reached a decision.
 But recently Amazon’s suspension protocol seems to have changed.

 Amazon.com sellers are now being sent very different notifications, whereby sellers are asked to submit a pre-POA; that is, a POA that they write if they want to avoid a suspension.